curl/everything-curl/sourcecode-contributing.md

     it fixes and everything else that is related]

-    [Bug: link to source of the report or more related discussion] [Reported-by: John Doe - credit the reporter] [whatever-else-by: credit all helpers, finders, doers]
+    [Bug: link to source of the report or more related discussion] [Reported-by: John Doe—credit the reporter]
+    [whatever-else-by: credit all helpers, finders, doers]

-Don't forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own user and email setup correctly in git before you commit!
+Don't forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own user and e-mail setup correctly in git before you commit!

 The author and the *-by: lines are, of course, there to make sure we give the proper credit in the project.
 We do not want to take someone else's work